sourav001/github-example/README.md

 # github-example
-This repo is a demo repo
+This repository is a demonstration of how to create a Github repository and properly set it up so that it can easily sync with it's local version